-Whether you sing as a side-hustle or talk to customers and colleagues throughout the working day, the human voice holds real importance.
+Whether you moonlight as a spoken word artist, sing as a side hustle, or simply talk to customers and colleagues throughout the working day, the human voice holds real importance.
 World Voice Day (16th April) was set up as an awareness day for vocal health and as a celebration of the phenomenon of voice.

 A brief history of World Voice Day